edgedb/easy-edgedb/README.md

 ```

 And if you take out the filter and just write `SELECT Person` for the function, you will get well over 100 results.

+# Chapter 12 - From bad to worse

+There is no good news for our heroes this chapter:

+> Van Helsing gives strict instructions on how to protect Lucy, but sometimes people don't follow all of them.
+When this happens Dracula manages to slip in as a cloud, drink her blood and sneak away before morning.
+Meanwhile, Renfield breaks out of his cell and attacks Dr. Seward with a knife.
+He cuts him with it, and the moment he sees the blood he stops attacking and tries to drink it.
+Dr. Seward's men take Renfield away and Dr. Seward is left confused and trying to understand him.
+He thinks there is a connection between him and the other events.
+That night, a wolf controlled by Dracula breaks the windows of Lucy's room and Dracula is able to get in again.

+But there is good news for us, because we are going to keep learning about Cartesian products.